OpenWaterFoundation/owf-infomapper-poudre/workflow/README.md

 ## Old Documentation ##

-**The following products are being transformed into the `workflow` folders using current conventions.**
+**The following products are being transformed into the `workflow` folders using current conventions.
+Old workflow folders have been renamed with `x-` in front.**

 This folder contains subfolders for data processing steps.
 Numbered folders exist for automated data processing steps.